10DLC outbound SMS registration tips

 Describe your message content

-Provide a simple but explicit description detailing the type of content you plan on sending in your messages.
+Provide a simple but explicit description detailing the type of content you plan on sending in your messages and how you use SMS to communicate with consumers.
 Ensure that the description aligns with the selected use case type.

-Non-profits collecting donations must explicitly state that they are collecting donations.
+Non-profits collecting donations must declare that they are collecting donations.

 Number pooling